-System service settings refer to the hardware service the camera supports.
+System service settings refer to the software and hardware service the camera supports.
 Supported functions vary according to the different cameras.
-For the cameras support IR Light, ABF (Auto Back Focus), Auto Defog, or Status LED, you can select to enable or disable the corresponding service according to the actual demands.
+For the cameras support IR LED, ABF (Auto Back Focus), Auto Defog, or Status LED, you can select to enable or disable the corresponding service according to the actual demands.